Shopify/zygote-gem/README.md

 ```
 curl -X DELETE localhost:7000/queue?sku=1234567 # FIXME: this is orthogonal, figure out why DELETE collides with GET
 ```
+# Debugging

+Setting DEBUG=true (or to anything) will cause zygote to print the fully body of all requests and responses.

 # Testing